-The fair value of a financial asset is determined by reference to the quoted bid price or asking price (as appropriate) in an active market.
-Where the fair value of financial assets and financial liabilities recorded on the statement of financial position cannot be derived from an active market, it is determined using a variety of valuation techniques including the use of prices obtained in recent arm length transactions, comparison to similar Instruments for which market observable prices exist, net present value techniques and mathematical models.
+The fair value of a financial asset is determined by reference to the quoted hid price or asking price (as appropriate) in an active market.
+Where the fair value of financial assets and financial liabilities recorded on the statement of financial position cannot be derived from an active market, it is determined using a variety of valuation techniques including the use of prices obtained in recent arm length transactions, comparison to similar Instruments for which market observable prices exist, not present value techniques and mathematical models.
 Input to these mathematical models is taken from observable markets where possible, but where this is not feasible, a degree of judgment is required in establishing fair values.

-ii) Estimates of assets economic useful life and residual values
+Notes to the Financial Statements (continued) Year ended December 31, 2020 ii) Estimates of assets economic useful life and residual values

 Property, plant and equipment is depreciated over its useful life taking into account residual values, where appropriate.
-The actual economic useful lives of the assets and residual values are assessed at each funancial year-end and may vary depending on a number of factors.
-In reassessing asset lives, factors such as technological innovation, pre-cut life cycles and maintenance programs are taken into account.
+The actual economic useful lives of the assets and residual values are assessed at each financial year-end and may vary depending on a number of factors.
+In reassessing asset lives, factors such as technological annovation, pre-cut life cycles and maintenance programs are taken into account.

-Judgements in determining provisions, contingent liabilities and contingent assets.
+iii) Judgements in determining provisions, contingent liabilities and contingent assets.